taldcroft/asciitable/doc/index.rst

 extensible class structure.
 The basic functionality required for reading a table is largely broken into independent `base class elements`_ so that new formats can be accomodated by modifying the underlying class methods as needed.

+Using the same class structure and interface :mod:`asciitable` is also able to write ASCII tables in a variety of useful formats.

 :Copyright: Smithsonian Astrophysical Observatory (2010)
 :Author: Tom Aldcroft (aldcroft@head.cfa.harvard.edu)